 - Use a reliable technique to stop negative reactions and feelings.
 Start by keeping your mouth shut.
 But with better tools, you can go further to actually stop the feelings.

 - Establish a new pattern of behavior.
 Redirect the negative energy into a positive, loving response.
 Using the right tools will, over time, create a strong habit that will automatically stop reactive anger before it starts and allow you to consciously choose a loving way to respond.

 This simple process I’ve laid out is what I have proven works in my own life and in those of my clients.
 This is something you can do all on your own.

 To summarize, the process is to first become aware of your own triggers and reactions as they happen, then learn to stop those reactions, and finally turn that positive behavior into a new habit.

-My system starts working right away.
-It teaches you all the best techniques I’ve found or devised to control your emotions and mind and uproot and replace bad habits with good ones.
+If you would like to learn the techniques and tools that we use with our clients, I created a system that will take you through the process step by step.
+It starts working right away.
+It teaches you all the best techniques I’ve found or devised to control your emotions and mind, and uproot and replace bad habits with good ones.

-And it does so much more than just help you resolve all the anger and resentment in your marriage.
+And it’s so much more than just resolving the anger and resentment in your marriage.
 You will learn how to communicate far more effectively and lovingly.
 You will fully understand yourself and your spouse.
 You will enrich your marriage more than you probably think is possible right now.